jeffwillette/jeffwillette.github.io.src/ROADMAP.md

 - figure out what is wrong with the styles on the home page (build the site and serve locally).
 It works when coming from a page that is not the main page.

-- make the drawer darker that the rest of the backgrounds